 One Nation or All Nations: Who Should Make the Laws of Outer Space?

 0 have signed.
-Let’s get to 500!
+Let’s get to 1,000!

-The current Outer Space Treaty, adopted in 1967, bans countries from claiming any territory on the Moon or other celestial bodies.
-The follow-up treaty proposed by the United Nations (the Agreement Governing the Activities of States on the Moon and Other Celestial Bodies, commonly called the Moon Treaty) declares that outer space is the "Common Heritage of Mankind" and requires an international framework of laws to ensure the “orderly and safe development” of space resources and the sharing of benefits with less-developed countries.
+Granting such rights on the Moon is an act of sovereignty that is currently prohibited by international law.
+The Outer Space Treaty, adopted in 1967, states that "Outer space, including the moon and other celestial bodies, is not subject to national appropriation by claim of sovereignty, by means of use or occupation, or by any other means."
+The follow-up treaty proposed by the United Nations (the Agreement Governing the Activities of States on the Moon and Other Celestial Bodies, commonly called the Moon Treaty) allows such commercial development, but only within the framework of an international agreement.
 The declared purpose of the Treaty is "to promote on the basis of equality the further development of co-operation among States in the exploration and use of the moon and other celestial bodies" and "to prevent the moon from becoming an area of international conflict."
+It also calls for the “orderly and safe development” of space resources and the sharing of benefits with less-developed countries.
 It has so far been adopted by 18 nations, but not the United States or any other space-faring nation.
-Go to www.spacetreaty.org for more information.

 It has been 500 years since the world has had such an opportunity to start anew.
 At that time, we chose to perpetuate slavery, military conquest, and economic exploitation, all of which caused misery and countless wars.
 And when the Industrial Revolution came along, we placed profits ahead of people, resulting in economic and environmental catastrophe.
 Much of humanity stopped believing in our ability to control our own destiny.